-- 1. Remove jacket front panel and see Figure 21 to pipe gas to boiler. - Install drip leg at inlet of gas connection to boiler.
+- Remove jacket front panel and see Figure 14 to pipe gas to boiler. - Install drip leg at inlet of gas connection to boiler.
 Where local utility requires drip leg to be extended to the floor, use appropriate length of nipple between cap and tee. - b.
-Install ground joint union for servicing, when required. - c.
-Install manual shutoff valve in gas supply piping outside boiler jacket when required by local codes or utility requirements. - 2.
+Install ground joint union for servicing, when required. - Install manual shutoff valve in gas supply piping outside boiler jacket when required by local codes or utility requirements. - d.
+In Canada When using manual main shutoff valve, it must be identified by the installer. - 2.
 Support piping with hangers, not by boiler or its accessories. - 3.
-Purge all air from gas supply piping. - 4.
-Before placing boiler in operation, check boiler and its gas connection for leaks. - a.
-Close manual main shutoff valve during any pressure testing at less than 13" w.c. - b.
-Disconnect boiler and gas valve from gas supply piping during any pressure testing greater than 13" w.c.
+Purge all air from gas supply piping. - Before placing boiler in operation, check boiler and its gas connection for leaks. - Close manual main shutoff valve during any pressure testing at less than 13" w.c. - Disconnect boiler and gas valve from gas supply piping during any pressure testing greater than 13" w.c.

-▲WARNING Do not check for gas leaks with an open flame - Use bubble test.
+Do not check for gas leaks with an open flame - Use bubble test.
 Failure to use bubble test or check for gas leaks can cause severe personal injury, death or substantial property damage.

-5. Use pipe dope compatible with propane gases.
+Use pipe dope compatible with propane gases.
 Apply sparingly only to male threads of pipe joints so that pipe dope does not block gas flow.